 By default, Code Ocean runs headlessly, that is, without a pop-up display or user input during runtime.
-Now, however, we also support interactive sessions, where you can run code line-by-line, chunk-by-chunk, or via a point-and-click interface.
+We also support interactive sessions, where you can run code line-by-line, chunk-by-chunk, or via point-and-click interfaces.

 Click one of the above five icons to start an interactive session.
 (Note: some installation may be necessary -- see the above articles for the particulars of each.)